Jean-Michel Basquiat: Rise to fame: 1980–1982

+International success: 1982–1986

 By the summer of 1982, Basquiat had left the Annina Nosei Gallery, and gallerist Bruno Bischofberger became his worldwide art dealer.
 In June 1982, at 21, Basquiat became the youngest artist to ever take part in Documenta in Kassel, Germany.
 His works were exhibited alongside Joseph Beuys, Anselm Kiefer, Gerhard Richter, Cy Twombly, and Andy Warhol.
 Bischofberger gave Basquiat a one-man show at his Zurich gallery in September 1982, and arranged for him to meet Warhol for lunch on October 4, 1982.
 Warhol recalled, "I took a Polaroid and he went home and within two hours a painting was back, still wet, of him and me together."
 The painting, Dos Cabezas (1982), ignited a friendship between them.
 Basquiat was photographed by James Van Der Zee for an interview with Henry Geldzahler published in the January 1983 issue of Warhol's Interview magazine.

 From 1983 to 1988 Basquiat lived at 57 Great Jones Street in NoHo, where he died.
 A plaque commemorating his life was placed outside the building in 2016; the block was named "Jean-Michel Basquiat Way" in 2025.

 In November 1982, Basquiat's solo exhibition opened at the Fun Gallery in the East Village.
 Among the works exhibited were A Panel of Experts (1982) and Equals Pi (1982).
-In early December 1982, Basquiat began working at the Market Street studio space art dealer Larry Gagosian had built below his Venice Beach, California home.
-In Los Angeles, he frequented the Whisky a Go Go and Tail o' the Pup with his friend artist George Condo.
-There, he commenced a series of paintings for a March 1983 show, his second at the Gagosian Gallery in West Hollywood.
+In early December 1982, Basquiat began working at the Market Street studio space that art dealer Larry Gagosian had built below his Venice Beach, California home.
+In Los Angeles, Basquiat frequented the Whisky a Go Go and Tail o' the Pup with his friend artist George Condo.
+There, Basquiat commenced a series of paintings for a March 1983 show, his second at the Gagosian Gallery in West Hollywood.
 He was accompanied by his girlfriend, then-unknown singer Madonna.
 Gagosian recalled: "Everything was going along fine.
 Jean-Michel was making paintings, I was selling them, and we were having a lot of fun.
 But then one day Jean-Michel said, 'My girlfriend is coming to stay with me.' ...
 So I said, 'Well, what's she like?'
 And he said, 'Her name is Madonna and she's going to be huge.'
 I'll never forget that he said that."

 Basquiat took considerable interest in the work that artist Robert Rauschenberg was producing at Gemini G.E.L. in West Hollywood.
 He visited him on several occasions and found inspiration in his accomplishments.
 While in Los Angeles, Basquiat painted Hollywood Africans (1983), which portrays him with graffiti artists Toxic and Rammellzee.
 He often painted portraits of other graffiti artists—and sometimes collaborators—in works such as Portrait of A-One A.K.A.
 King (1982), Toxic (1984), and ERO (1984).
 In 1983, he produced the hip-hop record "Beat Bop" featuring Rammellzee and rapper K-Rob.
 It was pressed in limited quantities on his Tartown Inc. imprint.
 He created the cover art for the single, making it highly desirable among both record and art collectors.